-- 13. INFANTRY FIRE POWER. a.
-An infantry element or any element acting as infantry should be permitted to advance only when it has decisive superiority of fire as compared with the elements immediately opposing it frontaally.
+- 13. Infantry Fire Power.-a.
+An infantry element or any element acting as infantry should be permitted to advance only when it has decisive superiority of fire as compared with the elements immediately opposing it.
 This superiority never should be less than 2 to 1, and generally should be 3 or 4 to 1.
 If the defender has good cover and field of fire, or if the attacker has little cover, there should be no hesitation in requiring a superiority of 5 to 1, or even more. - b.
 The tendency is to favor the attacker, permitting him to advance with only a small fire superiority, whereas war experience has shown conclusively that a determined defender, well placed, can delay or even stop a greatly superior force.
-However, in surprise attacks, and especially flank attacks, the defender may fail to use his fire power completely, may be disposed so that he cannot use it, or may be unable to control and coordinate it properly due to surprise and lack of preparation.
-In such cases, the attacker may be permitted to advance with a nominal or apparent fire superiority no greater than that of the defender, or even less.

 - c.
 The machine gun is especially effective in defense, and every effort must be made to ascertain and weigh fairly those which are effective in a given situation.
 Machine guns should be supplied abundantly with blank ammunition, and must fire sufficiently to reveal their presence to opposing troops and to umpires (par.
 34b). - d.
 The situation may be such that a sound decision can be reached only by dividing the action into parts which are distinct so far as fire power is concerned.
 For example, one company may attack another company frontally, which is one action and need not be divided.
 The fire power is about the same for both forces, and the decision is a stalemate.
 But, if the attacking company employs one platoon frontally and two platoons to envelop, the situation is quite different and must be divided into two actions.
 The frontal attack is stopped, but the enveloping attack quite possibly may be decisively superior in fire power and should be permitted to advance.
-Thus the attacking company may be successful by virtue of its maneuver.
+Thus the attacking company may be successful by virtue of its maneuver. - e.

-Credit should be allowed for weapons which are - e.
 Credit should be allowed for weapons which are authorized but not yet issued, provided that trained crews are in proper positions and simulate action so far as possible.
-It is desirable to improvise dummy weapons.
+It is desirable to improvise dummy weapons. - 14.
+Determination of Infantry Fire Power.-a.
+Manifestly umpires cannot follow and evaluate the fire of infantry weapons individually.
+Nevertheless it is essential to determine the collective fire effect of infantry units in a form which permits comparison.
+The adopted system is based on the assumption that all weapons in action are employed with full effectiveness under the attendant conditions.
+Differences in fire effect then are due principally to numbers and relative effect of weapons in action and to range.
+It is practicable ordinarily to determine these factors with an accuracy sufficient for the purpose. - b.
+The number of weapons can be tallied readily by company umpires, and includes only those weapons whose fire is effective in the situation being decided.
+Weapons in support and reserve and those firing in another situation are excluded.